 We must make a quick mention of a definite contender on our best Lebanese restaurants in Sydney guide.

 The Thievery in Glebe has been surprising and delighting customers with its innovative spins on Lebanese classics for a while now.

 We have a separate article, dedicated to the joys of dining at this great spot and you can read it here.

 Aside from making you extremely hungry, we hope reading this article has helped you find a Lebanese restaurant that you can’t wait to try.

-All of these places serve dishes that are authentic and crazily tasty, and have inspired in us a new-found love for Lebanese food and culture.
+All of these places serve dishes that are authentic, packed with flavour and have inspired in us a new-found love for Lebanese food and culture.

 So get on out there and try a few of the best Lebanese restaurants in Sydney.